 Let $\pi$ be the optimum TSP tour on the perturbed point set $P$.
 Lemma~\ref{lem:spann} gives us the set $S$ with the property that (i) there exist $\pi^S$ that uses only edges from $S$, and (ii) in expectation the extra weight of $\pi^S$ is only $\Oh(\eps\cdot \wt(\pi))$, and (iii) $\pi^S$ crosses every cell of the quadtree at most $1/\eps^{\Oh(d)}$ times.
 This summarizes all the steps from previous work that we will use in the algorithm.

-Now, in the \emph{Step 4} (that we describe in full detail in the next section) we find the optimal tour that satisfies the properties of Theorem~\ref{thm:struct}.
-Similarly to Arora (and to the description in Section~\ref{sec:etsp-in-plane}) we use a dynamic programming algorithm for this.
-There are however two crucial changes.
-First, we cannot bound on the number of matchings in $d>2$ the same way as we did for $d=2$, since we used the non-crossing property for this.
-For this reason, we will combine the dynamic programming with the the rank-based approach~\cite{rank-based}.
-Second, we present a more efficient $\Oh(n\log(n))$ running time dependence on $n$.
-To achieve that we will use a portal set consisting of all crossings with the cell boundary and the set of line segments $S$ from Lemma~\ref{lem:spann} when the tour has only one crossing point in a given facet.
+We apply Theorem~\ref{thm:struct} to $\pi^S$, which guarantees the existence of an $r$-simple tour that is a good approximation in expectation and has the property that quadtree facets that are crossed only once outside the corners will be crossed at the same place as in $\pi^S$.
+In \emph{Step 4}, which we describe in full detail in the next section, we find the optimal $r$-simplification of $\pi^S$ with this property.
+Similar to Arora's algorithm and the description in Section~\ref{sec:etsp-in-plane}, we use a dynamic programming algorithm for this.
+However, there are two crucial changes.
+First, we cannot bound the number of matchings in $d>2$ the same way as we did for $d=2$ since we used the non-crossing property for this.
+For this reason, we combine the dynamic programming with the rank-based approach~\cite{rank-based}.
+In order to achieve a more efficient $\Oh(n\log n)$ running time dependence on $n$, we use a portal set consisting of all crossings with the cell boundary and the set of line segments $S$ from Lemma~\ref{lem:spann} when the tour has only one crossing point in a given facet.

-Finally, in \emph{Step 5} we will trim the edges of the obtained salesman path (just as \cite{Arora98}) to make it a proper solution to the TSP problem.
-This can only decrease the weight of the solution and is straightforward.
-In the Section~\ref{dynamic-programming} we explain Step 4 of our procedure.
-In Section~\ref{algorithm-analysis} we analyse the total running time and the approximation ratio.